-Drug-shop and pharmacy staff already advise patients are a variety of ailments in many countries, providing an opportunity to reach existing and oten all family planning clients.
+Drug-shop and pharmacy staff already advise patients and treat a variety of ailments in many countries, providing an opportunity to reach existing and potential family planning clients.

-For decades, people have routinely used drug nops and pharmacies for treatment of common ailments.
-Studies in Thailand (FDA Thailand, 1994) it beria (Igu.
-1994), Indonesia (Tawfik et al., 2002), and Uganda (Tawfik et al., 2002) confirm that pharmacies are primary sources when people are ill and need outpatient treatment or drugs.
+For decades, people have routinely used drug shops and pharmacies for treatment of common ailments.
+Studies in Thailand (FDA Thailand, 1994), Nigeria (Igun, 1994), Indonesia (Tawfik et al., 2002), and Uganda (Tawfik et al., 2002) confirm that pharmacies are primary sources when people are ill and need outpatient treatment or drugs.
 In some countries, drug shops are just as important, if not more so (Wafula et al., 2012).
-Both venues are particularly important is countries where health system infrastructure is weak, over-burdened, or poorly distributed.
-Training appears and egulation for pharmacy and drug-shop staff can be thought of as a "harm-reduction" strategy because, in some countries, they routinely provide services that may not be legal and have the potential to cause tarmed rough incorrect use or unsafe practices.
+Both venues are particularly important in countries where health system infrastructure is weak, over-burdened, or poorly distributed.
+Training, support, and regulation for pharmacy and drug-shop staff can be thought of as a "harm-reduction" strategy because, in some countries, they routinely provide services that may not be legal and have the potential to cause harm through incorrect use or unsafe practices.

-Drug-shop and pharmacy statican safely provide a wide range of methods.
+Drug-shop and pharmacy staff can safely provide a wide range of methods.